I'm thinking of jipping a little bit of it now and then when the moderator asks questions and then answering the questions as they should be answered.

 You happier?

-Uh you may have you may have hassles, but they're not the same hassles as when you work for other people and you have no control over what they're doing.
+You may have hassles, but they're not the same hassles as when you work for other people and you have no control over what they're doing.

-And when you're smarter and more motivated and uh willing to work harder than they are, they can hold you back.
+And when you're smarter and more motivated and willing to work harder than they are, they can hold you back.

 But that can't stop you in your own business.